DecodeGenetics/Ratatosk/README.md

-                                   List of input short read files to correct (one file per line) -l, --in-long                   Input long read file to correct (FASTA/FASTQ possibly gzipped) List of input long read files to correct (one file per line) -o, --out-long                  Output corrected long read file
+                                   List of input short read files to correct (one file per line) -l, --in-long                   Input long read file to correct (FASTA/FASTQ possibly gzipped) List of input long read files to correct (one file per line) -o, --out-long                  Output file prefix

    > Optional with required argument:

-   -c, --cores                     Number of cores (default: 1) -q, --quality                   Output Quality Scores: corrected bases get QS >= t (default: no QS) -t, --trim-split                Trim and split bases with quality score < t (default: no trim/split)
+   -c, --cores                     Number of cores (default: 1) -t, --trim-split                Trim and split bases with quality score < t (default: no trim/split)
                                    Only sub-read with length >= 63 are output if used -u, --in-unmapped-short         Input read file of the unmapped short reads (FASTA/FASTQ possibly gzipped)